Please ensure Javascript is enabled for purposes of website accessibility

 The 3 Ps of California Summer Sun Care for Your Skin

-Posted on: May 3rd, 2022 by Kristen Chang
+Posted on: May 13th, 2024 by Our Team

 California women get praise in pop songs for their tans.
 “The West Coast has the sunshine and the girls all get so tan,” the Beach Boys famously sang in their 60s song, “California Girls.”
 About 40 years later, Katy Perry boasted in her song about the “sun-kissed skin” of “California Gurls.”